Blair Kamin: Publications

 The University of Chicago Press has published three collections of Kamin's Chicago Tribune columns: "Why Architecture Matters: Lessons from Chicago" (2001); "Terror and Wonder: Architecture In a Tumultuous Age" (2010); and "Who Is the City For?
 Architecture, Equity, and the Public Realm in Chicago" (2022).
 Kamin also wrote the commentaries for "Tribune Tower: American Landmark," a guide to the newspaper's neo-Gothic Tribune Tower skyscraper published in 2000.
 During his Nieman Fellowship, Kamin co-wrote and edited an ebook, "The Gates of Harvard Yard: The Complete Story, in Words and Pictures, of a Great University's Iconic Portals."
 The ebook was published by the Nieman Foundation.
 In 2016, Princeton Architectural Press published a paperback version of the book, "Gates of Harvard Yard."
 In 2020, Princeton Architectural Press published another Kamin book, "Amherst College: The Campus Guide," which presents six walking tours of the 1,000-acre New England campus.
+In 2026, Harvard University Press published a hardcover edition of "Gates of Harvard Yard."

 Kamin cites as his influences Paul Gapp, Paul Goldberger, Lois Wagner Green, Ada Louise Huxtable, Vincent Scully, Allan Temko, and Joel Upton.
 Kamin's wife is the author and former Tribune reporter Barbara Mahany.
 They have two sons, Ted and Will.